Customer AgingEstimated reading time: 10 minutes

 - Select the desired drill you would like to perform , in this case you are selecting Drill to Aging Detail.

-- Complete the drill be selecting Do Drill.
+- Complete the drill by selecting Do Drill.

 This allows us to see which invoices have not been paid.
-As looking deeper into the report, notice that more recent invoices are paid, but the customer is struggling to pay past-dated invoices.
+Looking deeper into the report, notice that more recent invoices are paid, but the customer is struggling to pay past-dated invoices.

 Step 2: Notice that Jose mailed a check for the first invoice and it should arrive on the 18th.
-However, you would still need to call about the other invoice and note what is discussed.
+However, you would still need to call about the other invoice and add a comment on what was discussed.